nauarchus/CATnaPS/README.md

 > *The Gospel of Matthew has the composite cts_urn identifier tlg0031.tlg001.*

-The middle part of the filename identifies the project or group, in our case, "catss", followed by a hyphen.
+The middle part of the filename identifies the project or group, in our case, "bgm", followed by a hyphen.

-> *The Gospel of Matthew within this project is known as tlg0031.tlg001.catss-*
+> *The Gospel of Matthew within this project is known as tlg0031.tlg001.bgm-*

 Finally, the filename suffix reflects the language and version.
 Currently, Greek is the only language in use, and typically only one version exists for each work.

-> *The entire filename for the Gospel of Matthew here is tlg0031.tlg001.catss-grc1.txt*
+> *The entire filename for the Gospel of Matthew here is tlg0031.tlg001.bgm-grc1.txt*

 ## Text Structure